What are the hot things to do in Los Cabos?

 Cuban cigars are also popular (but don’t take them back to the U.S.), as are Mexican blankets, Talavera pottery and even over-the-counter prescription meds.

-For decorative housewares (silver, Mexican glass), try Artesano’s (at Km 4.1 on the Corridor, just outside of Cabo town.)
+For decorative housewares (silver, Mexican glass, etc.), try Artesano’s (at Km 4.1 on the Corridor, just outside of Cabo town.)

 Where the shops are

 Open-air and outdoor flea markets abound too – be sure to bargain when shopping for your Mexican souvenirs!

-And of course you can’t miss the Puerto Paraiso or Luxury Avenue shopping malls right on the Cabo San Lucas Marina.
+And you can’t miss the Puerto Paraiso or Luxury Avenue shopping malls right on the Cabo San Lucas Marina.

 Where to buy groceries?

 As soon as we arrive in Cabo, we like to make a stop at La Comer supermarket in San Jose del Cabo.
 It’s on the highway as you drive from the airport to Cabo San Lucas (and convenient too if you’re staying in San Jose del Cabo).

 Good fresh produce can be hard to find in Cabo – at La Comer, you can usually get crisp red apples (not bruised ones), along with fresh Mexican fruit and lettuce that isn’t limp.